zbh2047/L_inf-dist-net-v2/README.md

 ### Displaying training curves

-By default the code will generate three files named `train.log`, `test.log` and `log.txt` which contain all training logs.
+By default the code will generate five files named `train.log`, `test.log`,  `train_inf.log`, `test_inf.log`and `log.txt` which contain all training logs.
 If you want to further display training curves, you can add the parameter `--visualize` to show these curves using Tensorboard.

 ## Pretrained Models

 We also provide pretrained models with SOTA certified robust accuracy.
 These models can be downloaded [here](https://drive.google.com/drive/folders/1ybyWxotjjaxIIiHbV9Tcy965badTpRJx?usp=sharing).
 The models are compressed into 7z file format.
-To use these models, follow the **Saving and Loading **instruction above.
+To use these models, follow the **Saving and Loading** instruction above.